The Difference Between Rift Oak and Flat Cut Oak (or Plain Sawn Oak)

 What is flat cut wood?

 Flat cut wood is produced by sawing logs parallel to the tree’s growth rings.
-This method reveals a distinctive wavy grain pattern and is widely used for its affordability and efficiency.
+This method creates a more varied grain pattern with visible waves, arches, or cathedral-like movement, and is widely used because it is efficient and cost-effective.

 Is flat cut wood the same as plain sawn wood?

-Yes, flat cut wood and plain-sawn wood are the same.
-Both terms describe the process of cutting logs parallel to the growth rings, creating the characteristic flame or wave-like grain pattern.
+Yes, flat cut wood and plain sawn wood are the same.
+Both terms describe a cutting method that follows the growth rings and produces the familiar flame, wave, or cathedral grain pattern often seen in oak.

 -